How to Connect Wyze Camera to New WiFi

 Does a Wyze Camera work without Wi-Fi?

-For initial setup of a Wyze Camera, you have to have internet access.
-From there, it will record offline, but only to a microSD card you installed in it and local recording is enabled.
+For the initial setup of a Wyze Camera, you have to have internet access.
+From there, it will record offline, but only if you installed a microSD card in it and local recording is enabled.

 Enjoy Your New Wyze Camera Setup